lifeiscontent/realworld/api/docs/feature-development/model.md

 end
 ```

-> **Note:** I've chosen to create factory_bot factories without their respective associations here, this is a personal preference, but it's recommended that you only create things you need, and by doing so, I'm opting in to what I need vs potentially creating extra data in my tests unknowingly (which can be very slow).
+> **Note:** I've chosen to create factory_bot factories without their respective associations here, this is a personal preference, but it's recommended that you only create things you need, and by doing so, I'm opting into what I need vs potentially creating extra data in my tests unknowingly (which can be very slow).

 we need to test a `valid` article, so here I've switched my subject to one.